openmfp/portal-ui-lib/README.md

 }
 ```

-# Local Extension development
+# Local Application Development

-In order to set up a local instance of your Extension see the [local setup](./readme-local-setup.md) for more information.
+You can set up a local instance of your application.
+This allows you to thoroughly test your application before you release it to production.
+Please follow our [local setup guide](./readme-local-setup.md) for this task

 # Library development

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests